Harika-SVL/Jenkins/notes.md

 sudo visudo
 jenkins (ALL:ALL) NOPASSWD:ALL
 ```
-#### COMPILER vs INTERPRITOR vs HYBRID based applications
+#### COMPILER vs INTERPRITOR vs HYBRID based applications :

-* COMPILER-based application
+* COMPILER-based application :

    [Dubbing before running the application]

 ![Alt text](shots/14.PNG)

-* INTERPRETOR-based application
+* INTERPRETOR-based application :

   [Translation during running of the application]

 ![Alt text](shots/15.PNG)

-* HYBRID-based (both compiler and interpretor) application
+* HYBRID-based (both compiler and interpretor) application :

-  [Before running the application the compilation is done to Intermediate Language and then through the Interpretor coverts into server understandable]
+  [Before running the application the compilation is done to Intermediate Language and then through the Interpretor converts into server understandable]

 ![Alt text](shots/16.PNG)